Cryogenic2005/FOC24Bot/README.md

 >
 > `/help` - Replies to the user with a list of commands, their descriptions and arguments (if any).
 >
-> `/passOn [Optional:message]` - Replies with the previous message associated with the last execution of the command (the bot will inform the user if no message was saved previously).
-Then, save the message passed to this command (if any) for the next execution of the command.
+> `/enable` - Sets bot status to active, allows execution of many other commands by users
+>
+> `/disable` - Sets bot status to inactive, stops execution of many commands by users

 ## Compilation

 ## Tasklist

-- [ ] Create script to start the bot with the necessary configurations.
+- [x] Create script to start the bot with the necessary configurations.
 - [ ] Implement logging module
 - [ ] Create database and an interface for managing the database.
 - [ ] Add basic commands to the bot
 - [ ] Containerize the code to prepare for cloud hosting

-## Notes

-I am making this bot for 2 main purposes:

-- Practice using the python-telegram-bot Python module to code a bot.
-- Practice maintaining a clean codebase.

-If all goes well, I will also:

-- Try migrating the bot to the cloud.

-- Run this bot for the Freshman Orientation Camp 2024 for event management purposes.